ROCm/ROCR-Runtime/README.md

 #### Source code

-The HSA core runtime source code for Boltzmann is located in the src subdirectory.
+The HSA core runtime source code for ROCm is located in the src subdirectory.
 Please consult the associated README.md file for contents and build instructions.

 #### Binaries for Ubuntu & Fedora and Installation Instructions